namlani/FPS-Demo/README.md

 A first person shooter/platformer coded in C# using the Unity 3D engine/framework.
 Textures and AI Models were created in Photoshop and Blender, and all music and sounds are original and were recorded in Ableton Live using live instruments and [Bfxr](http://www.bfxr.net/).

-Check out the project page [here](http://guarrana.github.io/html5/index.html) for a demo video and to try the game itself!
+Check out the project [here](namlani.me) for a demo video and to try the game itself!

 # Instructions